Non-stabilizerness and entanglement from cat-state injection: Results

 For a clearer visualization, Fig.~\ref{fig: Cat gadget for new cat 3} shows an example of the gadget that injects $V_3$.
 See Appendix~\ref{app: cat*_2 proof} for an example that illustrates how such gadgets can be found rather easily using the ZX-calculus framework.
 That framework can be used as formal proof that the gadget works for any $V_m$.
 Interestingly, alternative (yet somewhat similar) gadgets can be found that use the original cat states to inject these same unitaries.

-It is important to guarantee that the number of gates associated with the Clifford corrections does not scale exponentially with the number of qubits.
-However, it is clear that that is not the case, and, in fact, the number of controlled-$Z$ gates is quadratic in $m$: $N_{CZ}=m(m-1)/2\,.$
+It is important to guarantee that the number of gates associated with the Clifford corrections scales efficiently (i.e. polynomially) with the number of qubits.
+It is clear that that is indeed the case; the structure of the $CZ$ gates in the gadget corresponds to that needed to create a fully-connected graph, which has a total number of gates quadratic in $m$: $N_{CZ}=m(m-1)/2\,.$ This observation will be relevant below when discussing quantum resource reduction.